Don’t know where to start knitting? Have a look at this Quick Knitting Guide for Beginners to start your journey with ease and confidence!

 3. Scissors

-Then come the scissors, which are essential for cutting yarn and trimming loose ends as you work.
+Then come the scissors, which are essential for cutting yarn and trimming loose ends.
 Any pair will do, but keeping a dedicated pair with your knitting supplies makes it easier to finish projects neatly.

 4. Tapestry Needle